 The HSBC Direct Online Savings Account is similar to other high-yield savings accounts in that respect, with its competitive APY.
 According to the HSBC website, it’s 22 times higher than the national average rate paid to savers.

 When you look at the HSBC Direct Online Savings Account alongside other online savings accounts from competitor banks, this account holds its own.

 There are some banks offering high-yield accounts with a similar (or slightly higher) APY, however.
-UFB Direct and Comenity Direct, for instance, both offer higher rates for online savings accounts, but one should compare tiers and features as well.
+UFB Direct, for instance, offers higher rates for online savings accounts, but one should compare tiers and features as well.
 Overall, HSBC offers a rate that remains on par with other online banks.

 HSBC Direct Savings Account Monthly Fees

 Fees can work against your efforts to save if you’re paying back the bank more than what you’re earning in interest.
 Some of the most common banking fees you may run into with a savings account include minimum balance fees and monthly maintenance fees.

 Fortunately, the HSBC Direct Savings Account charges no monthly maintenance fee to save.
 In fact, there are no hidden fees at all.
 Compared to a traditional bank which may charge $5 to $10 per month just to have a savings account, a $0 monthly fee is a real plus.

 Aside from the monthly fee, there are other fees to consider when opening an online savings account.
 For example, one of the most important to keep in mind is the excess withdrawal fee.